bisohns/imageQ/README.md

 ## Deploy

-The `master` branch of the repo is linked to automatically deploy to heroku at https://bisoncorps-imageq.herokuapp.com
+The `master` branch of the repo is linked to automatically deploy to heroku at https://bisoncorps-imageq.herokuapp.com It sends requests to the deployed prediction API at https://bisoncorps-imageqapi.herokuapp.com

+## Documentation

+Documentation is available on [Github Pages]((https://deven96.github.io/ImageQ)

 ## Code Structure